ToyotaCRDL/mahos/docs_src/arch_inst.rst

 Another interface is "dynamic" or "object-oriented" one.
 Instrument can report available parameters by returning a :class:`ParamDict <mahos.msgs.param_msgs.ParamDict>` for :meth:`get_param_dict() <mahos.inst.instrument.Instrument.get_param_dict>` call.
-The users can modify the parameters in it, and send it back with :meth:`configure() <mahos.inst.instrument.Instrument.configure>`.
+The users can modify the parameters in it, and send it back through :meth:`configure() <mahos.inst.instrument.Instrument.configure>`.
 This is useful if the number of parameters is large (so that providing as a method signature is cumbersome).
 Another benefit is that instrument can tell additional information such as the bounds (minimum or maximum) of numeric parameters.